Medical ALERT: Root canal procedures threaten human health

 The false premise behind root canal procedures revealed

-The fact is that a root canal-treated tooth will always remain infected after a root canal procedure and in fact will continue to become more infected over time, producing more and more toxins.
-These bacteria and bacterial toxins can and do leak out of the root canal-treated tooth and spread throughout the body.
+The fact is that a root canal-treated tooth will always remain infected after a root canal procedure and will continue to become more infected over time, producing more and more toxins.
+These bacteria and bacterial toxins can leak out of the root canal-treated tooth and spread throughout the body.

-The reason for this is that it is now an established fact that it is impossible to eliminate all the bacteria from the hollow dentinal tubules during a root canal procedure.* It has also been shown that bacteria continue to migrate into the exposed dentinal tubules of the root surface from the periodontal tissues surrounding tooth.
+This is because it is now a fact that it is impossible to eliminate all the bacteria from the hollow dentinal tubules during a root canal procedure.
+In addition, it has also been shown that bacteria continue to migrate into the exposed dentinal tubules of the root surface from the periodontal tissues surrounding the tooth.
 So even if a root canal-treated tooth was initially free of bacteria, it will never remain that way and will soon become infected.

 How does a root canal procedure threaten human health?

 A normal healthy tooth can handle this influx of bacteria because it has an intact immune system and a positive fluid flow from the inside of the tooth outward, pushing the bacteria back outside the tooth.
-A root canal-treated tooth can do neither.
+Unfortunately, a root canal-treated tooth can do neither.